Threadify/ThreadifyApp/README.md

 ## Description

-A realtime messaging app that can be used for casual conversation, or as a way for employers to stay connected with employees.
+An app to take notes to keep track of things that can be going on with work or life in general.

 ## Usage